GSonderling/Game-of-simpleLife/README.md

 # Game-of-simpleLife

 This project is a simple implementation of cellular automaton known as Game of Life written in C++.

 It is meant to serve as introduction to simple deterministic cellular automata for begginners.

-## To Do list

-1. Proper way for exiting the program (because clicking X is antediluvian)
-2. Interface for choosing rules from several presets
-3. Interface for choosing size of field

 I used SDL(Simple DirectMedia Layer) for graphics.